sondermanjj/hello_hapi/README.md

 This will run tests and a linter using the default linting settings.

 Run tests and code coverage with `npm run coverage`.
+Please work.

 ## License